Shoplifting Charges in Bridgewater, Watchung and Westfield New Jersey

 - Fourth degree: at prosecutor’s discretion; however, not possible if repeat offender with three or more shoplifting convictions

-If you have been charged with Shoplifiting, 2C:20-11, please contact us at (908) 210-9755, by email to Jabatelaw@gmail.com, or by completing the form under the “Contact Us” tab on this site.
+If you have been charged with Shoplifting, 2C:20-11, please contact us at (908) 210-9755, by email to Jabatelaw@gmail.com, or by completing the form under the “Contact Us” tab on this site.
 James A. Abate handles cases of this nature every week, and wants to help you navigate through this uncharted territory.
+He has been practicing as a Piscataway Shoplifting Attorney for many years.
 We serve Hunterdon, Somerset, Union, Morris, Essex and Middlesex Counties, and will provide you with the expert legal counsel and advice you need.
+Give us a call at (908) 210-9755 to talk with a Shoplifting lawyer in Cranford, NJ.
+We offer Free Consultation.
+Our Shoplifting Attorney in Union County will hear your case out and come up with a defense strategy to save you from the charges and penalties.

 Get your questions answered – call me for your free, 20 min phone consultation (908) 210-9755